On the Sample Complexity of Learning for Blind Inverse Problems

-Now that we have defined $\Cxy$ and $\Cyy$ for the blind case, we can give the the LMMSE for blind inverse problems when we want to recover $\xvc$:
+Having defined $\Cxy$ and $\Cyy$, we finally write down the LMMSE signal estimator in the blind case:

-An important result in the non-blind case is that there is a direct link between the LMMSE and the solution of a Tikhonov regularized problem~\cite[Theorem 12.1]{Kay1998}.
-This connection is still valid in the blind case as we state in the following lemma: \begin{lemma}[\eqref{eq:LMMSE-B} as Tikhonov solution] Assume that $\Cxx$ and $\Cyy$ are invertibles, then the estimate given in \eqref{eq:LMMSE-B} is the solution of the generalized Tikhonov problem:
+An important characterization of such estimator is given in terms of the solution of a Tikhonov regularized problem, see~\cite[Theorem 12.1]{Kay1998} for the non-blind case. \begin{lemma}[\eqref{eq:LMMSE-B} as Tikhonov solution] Assume that $\Cxx$ and $\Cyy$ are invertible, then the estimate given in \eqref{eq:LMMSE-B} is the solution of the generalized Tikhonov problem:

 where $\norm{\zv}^2_\Mv = \zv\tp\Mv\zv$ and $\Cp = \pa{\Id_m \otimes \theta_\xv\tp}\Caa\pa{\Id_m \otimes \theta_\xv\tp}\tp + \Dv + \Ceps$. \end{lemma}